 It’s good to know what you can claim when it comes to your rental property, especially when it can save you money.

-We’ve had a few clients ask us if we can lower their tax and the majority of the time we can.
+As experts on landlord accounting, we’ve had a few clients ask us why they are being taxed so much on their rental property.
+They want to know if we can lower their tax, and the majority of the time we can.
 It’s not that we wave a magic wand and the tax goes down.
 It’s because some clients don’t know what can be included when it comes to allowable expenses.
 But that’s okay because that’s what you have an accountant for right?

 There are two types of expenses you may occur when renting out a property:

 – Occurred when improving an asset.
 These expenses would be relevant in a tax sense if you were submitting Capital Gains Tax from a sale of a second property.

 – Is an expense occurred when trying to fix an asset to its original state or maintain the current state.
 This expenses will help reduce your tax bill.

 - You purchase a property which you intend to rent out.